sudo-atharva/python-raspberypi-vending-machine/README.md

    - Adjust screen resolution if needed

 4. Set up data files:
-   - Ensure all JSON files are present in `medicine_vending_machine/data/`
+   - Ensure all JSON files are present in `data/`
-   - Update `medicines.json` with your inventory
+   - Update `medicines.json` with your inventory (include a numeric price field)
    - Add authorized users to `users.json`
    - Customize `questionnaire.json` if needed
+   - Ensure the static QR image exists at `assets/images/qr.jpg` (this is shown on the payment screen).
+The receipt will not include the QR image.

 ## Project Structure